hikerpig/lark-space-alfred-workflow/README.md

 Goto any Lark Docs page in your browser, make sure you are logged in.
 Then:

-open Devtools -> Applicatoin -> Cookies -> check your lark domain's cookies -> copy the value of `session`
+open Devtools -> Application -> Cookies -> check your lark domain's cookies -> copy the value of `session`

 ![](https://i.loli.net/2020/08/13/c7eyYaC2quAiOKS.png)